-The bill would also state no license would be required for the transport of hemp products if the products are transported between hemp producers and hemp processors or between more than one hemp processor.
-This transportation of industrial hemp would be subject to rules and regulations promulgated by the State Fire Marshal.
+The bill would also state no license or registration would be required for the transport of hemp products if the products are transported between hemp producers and hemp processors or between more than one hemp processor.
+This transportation of hemp products would be subject to rules and regulations promulgated by the State Fire Marshal.